 How Synchrony CDs Rates Compare to Other Banks'

 As an online bank, Synchrony and its CD rates are some of the best out there.
 This is because online banks like Synchrony don’t have to maintain the costs that come with physical branches.
 Two of Synchrony’s top competitors are Ally Bank and Marcus by Goldman Sachs.
-Ally only has a higher rate on the 6-month CD.
-Plus, there is no minimum deposit with Ally.
+There is no minimum deposit with Ally.

 Like Synchrony, Marcus doesn’t earn according to balance tiers.
 However, if you cannot meet Synchrony’s high minimum deposit, Marcus requires a lower amount of $500.